 The following general instructions are designed to assist applicants applying for an import and/or export authorization.
 While the process is not complicated, applications are required to be filed at least 90 days in advance of the proposed import and/or export.
 (10 CFR Part 590.201)

-Send all paper or non-electronic official communications by mail to:
+Send all paper or non-electronic official communications to:

-A docket number will be assigned to the application when it is received by DOE and should be referenced in future communications involving each application.
-Please direct any questions concerning the filing of an application to Larine Moore at (202)586-9478.
+After complete review of the application, a docket number will be assigned.
+Once the application receives a docket number, this number should be referenced in future communications involving each application.
+Please direct any questions concerning the filing of an application to (202)586-9478 or at email@example.com.

-If you plan to visit DOE, the following information is provided:
+If you plan to visit DOE, please adhere to the following information:

 DOE's hours of operation are from 8 a.m. to 4:30 p.m., U.S. Eastern Time (GMT -4), Monday through Friday, excluding holidays.
 Upon entering through the Forrestal Building, (L’Enfant Plaza) doors, proceed directly to visitor’s desk to complete sign-in and access procedures to visit Room 3E-042 Docket Room.